wp-plugins/facebook-feed-grabber/readme.txt

 * 'limit' => $options['limit'] // boolean ~ Defaults to value of "Limit to Posts From Feed" on the plugins options page.
 * 'maxitems' => $options['num_entries'] // int|string ~ Defaults to value of "Number of Entries" on the options page.
 * 'show_title' => true // boolean ~ Whether to show the Facebook page title before the feed.

+== Installation ==

+1. Upload `facebook-feed-grabber/` to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to the Facebook Feed Grabber options page and enter your Facebook App Id and Secret.
+4. Set your default page id. (optional).
+5. Place `<?php fb_feed( $feed_id (optional), $args (optional)  ); ?>` in your templates.
+If you did not set a default page id then you must pass the $feed_id to the function.

 == Frequently Asked Questions ==